Mushroom-Daemon/doks/content/docs/2_the_big_ones/prospect.md

 It is through *emotion* that you will reach the core essence of your prospect's motivation.
 It is from this essence that you will get all the clues you need to uncover the way to that prospect's heart and soul and eventually to his or her pocketbook.

-* Remember the power savers
+* Remember the power savers (what is the point of this... the incentives. they don't want to save power because it's the right thing to do. or to save money. to not pollute the world. they did it because... )
 * Appeal to their *true* interests... not what they say
 * The key is to gather as much information about them as possible and then try to, you know, be the ideal lover.
 Study them.
 Listen.
 Pay Attention.
 This is why you get to know them and their hobbies.
 To gain a sense of their emotional needs.
 Me and the food and the security and routine and safety.
 This is why I get into all these brands that are durable.
 Safety.
 Security.